xenomorphis/cardmage/docs/ProjectSetup.rst

 guidelines.
 But don't worry, this document should get you covered.

-**Note:** To better understand this document it is advisable to download the source code of this project, as it explains pretty much everything based on the *'testdata'* directory and its contents.
+**Note:** To better understand this document it is advisable to download the source code of this project, as the documentation explains pretty much everything based on the *'testdata'* directory and its contents.

 The TOML format